laravel-notification-channels/gammu/README.md

 ### Gammu Api

 This is optional if you want to use [Gammu Api](https://github.com/kristiandrucker/gammuApi).
 Make sure Gammu Api has properly configured and able to send SMS using this API.

+Under the hood, Gammu Api is using `gammu sendsms` command line.

 ## Installation